Founded in 1904, the FIA’s initial aim was to bring coherent governance and safety to motor sport.

-Through the expertise gained in that arena, the FIA has since grown into a global organization that aims to safeguard the rights and promote the interests of motorists and motor sport all across the world.
+Through the expertise gained in that arena, the FIA has since grown into a global organization that not only promotes motor sport, but also safe, sustainable and accessible mobility for all road users across the world.
 As such, the federation works across three key interlinked areas of activity – Sport, Campaigns and Mobility.
 In the realm of Mobility, the FIA aims to ensure that safe, affordable and clean systems of transport are available to all.
 The promotion of safe and sustainable forms of mobility has in turn led the FIA to commit to global sustainability initiatives and also to found its own major response to road safety concerns, FIA Action for Road Safety.
 This worldwide campaign, in support of the UN’s Decade of Action for Road Safety, aims to reduce fatalities on the roads by five million before 2020.
 As the governing body of motor sport, the FIA ensures that fair, capably regulated and above all safe events are conducted in all corners of the globe.
 Ultimately, the FIA’s goal is simple – to keep you moving, safely and dynamically.

 Dedicated to Performance

 The FIA’s involvement in motor sport is almost as old as the automobile itself.
 With city-to-city racing becoming popular in the early 20th century, but with no rules governing safety or fair competition, the Automobile Club de France allied itself with 12 clubs from around the world to form the Association Internationale des Automobile Clubs Reconnus, the direct antecedent of the FIA.
 In 1950, the federation inaugurated the Formula One World Championship and thus began the FIA’s evolution into a global motor sports force.
 From Formula One to the World Rally Championship and from endurance racing to the brand new arena of alternative energy championships, the FIA’s passion for motor sport and its dedication to ensuring fair play and safety for all competitors are undiminished.